Kaio1394/SysConfig/README.md

+# SysConfig

-SysConfig is a lightweight microservice designed to centralize application configurations.
+ysConfig is a lightweight microservice designed to centralize application configurations.
 It provides a RESTful API built with Go, using the Gin framework and SQLite as the database.

 ## Features
 Centralized configuration management